puppetlabs/bolt/7-writing-plans/README.md

 Ran on 1 node in 0.74 seconds
 ```

-Now lets write a plan that uses our task.
+Now let's write a plan that uses our task.
 Save the following as `modules/exercise7/plans/writeread.pp`:

 ```puppet
 plan exercise7::writeread (